De School: History

 The club and cultural venue was founded in 2016 by Post CS BV, the company also responsible for the since-closed nightclub Trouw.
 The complex consisted of a nightclub, concert venue, restaurant, cafe, gallery space, artist residency and gym.
 The nightclub of De School, located in the former school's bicycle storage basement, had a capacity of 700 and a 24-hour license.
 The complex additionally served as the headquarters of Subbacultcha, a local art magazine and music platform.
 The program of Subbacultcha took place in the venue’s s105 room.

 The club was temporarily closed in 2020 amidst the COVID-19 pandemic and opened again in September 2022.
-In January 2024, the club closed its doors indefinitely, due to expiring municipal permits and building plans on site.
+In January 2024, the club closed indefinitely, due to expiring municipal permits and building plans on site.
 The final party, running from January 12th through 15th, was a marathon event called Het Einde.

 Reputation

-In The Netherlands, De School was considered to be the premiere club and art venue of its time.
-The club also earned a renowned reputation in the international electronic music scene.
-Part of this reputation was the infamously selective entrance policy, world class sound system in the night club's basement and loyal community.
+The club earned a reputation in the international electronic music for their entrance policy, sound system and community.

 In 2020, DJ Magazine announced De School to be the 39th club on the list of top 100 clubs worldwide.
 In that same year, writer and performer Olivier Herter was artist in residence at the venue.
 The club has hosted artists such as DJ Sprinkles, Theo Parrish, Cinnaman, Wata Igarashi, and I-F.